nickp10/mcubed-lineup-insight-server/README.md

 * `likeability?: number` - Optionally specifies a single number between 0 and 100 determining how much the lineup insight server likes the player (0 indicates hate and 100 indicates love).
 * `opponent?: string` - Optionally specifies the team abbreviation for the player's opponent.
 * `oppositionPercentile?: number` - Optionally specifies the percentile in which the player's opposition allows fantasy points at the player's position.
 For MLB, instead of basing it on the player's position, it is based on the player's handedness.
 A higher percentile translates to the player's opposition allowing more fantasy points.
 A lower percentile translates to the player's opposition allowing fewer fantasy points.
 The percentile will always range from 0 to 100.
+* `projectedPointsPercentiles?: PositionPercentile[]` - Optionally specifies an array of [PositionPercentiles](#PositionPercentile).
+The percentile will be a number from 0 to 100 indicating where the player's total projected points compare to all other players at that position.
+If a player is eligible for multiple positions (e.g, a `RB` and a `FLEX` position), then the player will have a percentile for each position independently.
 * `projectedPointsPerDollar?: number` - Optionally specifies a number that indicates how many points the player is projected per dollar (based on salary).
+* `projectedPointsPerDollarPercentiles?: PositionPercentile[]` - Optionally specifies an array of [PositionPercentiles](#PositionPercentile).
+The percentile will be a number from 0 to 100 indicating where the player's projected points per dollar compare to all other players at that position.
+If a player is eligible for multiple positions (e.g, a `RB` and a `FLEX` position), then the player will have a percentile for each position independently.
 * `projectedCeiling?: number` - Optionally specifies a number that indicates the most number of points the player is projected to obtain.
 * `projectedFloor?: number` - Optionally specifies a number that indicates the least number of points the player is projected to obtain.
 * `projectedPoints?: number` - Optionally specifies a number that indicates the likely number of points the player is projected to obtain.
 * `recentAveragePoints?: number` - Optionally specifies a number that indicates the average number of points the player has scored recently.
 * `seasonAveragePoints?: number` - Optionally specifies a number that indicates the average number of points the player has scored on the season.

+#### <a name="PositionPercentile"></a>PositionPercentile
+Instances of this class are associated with a [ServerPlayer](#ServerPlayer) and represent a player's percentile for a single position.

+* `position: string` - Specifies the position the player is eligible for.
+* `percentile: number` - Specifies the percentile that the player falls within for that position.